 Association of Southeast Asian Nations (ASEAN)

-ASEAN is a regional inter-governmental organization.
-It was founded by Indonesia, Malaysia, the Philippines, Singapore and Thailand on August 8, 1967, and was later joined by Brunei (1984), Vietnam (1995), Burma and Laos (1997) and Cambodia (1999).
-The objectives of ASEAN are to promote regional peace and security and to accelerate economic growth, social progress and cultural development.
-The ASEAN Secretariat provides coordination and implementation of ASEAN projects and activities in support of member states.
-ASEAN’s immediate goal is to become an economic community by the end of 2015.
+The Association of Southeast Asian Nations (ASEAN) is a regional inter-governmental organization comprising 10 member states.
+It was established by Indonesia, Malaysia, the Philippines, Singapore and Thailand on August 8, 1967, and was later joined by Brunei (1984), Vietnam (1995), Burma* and Laos (1997) and Cambodia (1999).
+The objectives of ASEAN are to accelerate economic growth, social progress and cultural development; promote regional peace and stability, and respect for justice and the rule of law; and increase collaboration across a vast range of economic, social, cultural, technical, scientific and administrative spheres.
+ASEAN is working toward establishing the ASEAN Community, which would comprise the ASEAN Political Security Community, ASEAN Economic Community and ASEAN Social Cultural Community, by December 31, 2015.

-The ASEAN region represented the source of over 14% of Canada’s permanent residents in 2012.
-Over 37,700 permanent residents came to Canada from ASEAN countries that year — an increase of 37% from five years before.
+- The ASEAN region represented the source of over 14 percent of Canada’s permanent residents in 2012.
+More than 36,380 permanent residents came to Canada from ASEAN countries that year — an increase of 35 percent from five years before.

-There were 17,600 foreign workers from ASEAN countries in Canada in 2012.
-This represents more than 8% of the total number of all foreign workers in Canada.
+- There were 52,750 foreign workers from ASEAN countries in Canada in 2012, representing almost 16 percent of all foreign workers in Canada that year.

 - Date Modified: